 Mail, Hand Delivery, Courier: Regulatory Analysis Branch, Wage and Hour Division, U.S. Department of Labor, Room S-3502, 200 Constitution Avenue NW, Washington, DC 20001.

 Instructions: Please submit one copy of your comments by only one method.
 All submissions received must include the agency name and Control Number identified above for this information collection.
-Because we continue to experience delays in receiving mail in the Washington, DC area, commenters are strongly encouraged to transmit their comments electronically via email or to submit them by mail early.
+Because we continue to experience delays in receiving mail in the Washington, DC area, commenters are strongly encouraged to transmit their comments electronically via email or to Start Printed Page 73296submit them by mail early.
 Comments, including any personal information provided, become a matter of public record.
 They will also be summarized and/or included in the request for Office of Management and Budget approval of the information collection request.